Wellposedness for the KdV hierarchy: Introduction

 The study of rough initial data is related to weaker assumptions on the frequency localization for the validity of the asymptotic equation, whereas the study of higher order equations is related, or more precisely a necessary ingredient, to larger time scales.

-Wellposedness for the KdV equation itself has been an active and stimulating area for the last three decades.
-Wellposedness results on $H^s$ spaces have been proven by Kato \cite{MR535697} (local in $H^s(\R)$, $ s >3/2$ and global in $H^2(\R)$) by energy methods.
-Bourgain~\cite{MR1215780} introduced the $X^{s,b}$ space and showed global wellposedness in $L^2(\R)$ and $L^2(\mathbb{S})$.
-Kenig, Ponce and Vega \cite{MR1329387} proved sharp bilinear estimate in $X^{s,b}$ space and thus showed local wellposedness of KdV in $H^{s}(\R), s>-\frac34$ and $H^s(\mathbb{S}), s>-\frac12$.
-The results were extended to global wellposedness by Colliander, Keel, Staffilani, Takaoka and Tao~\cite{MR1969209}, via the construction of almost conserved quantities.
-The local existence in $H^{-\frac34}(\R)$ was shown by Christ, Colliander, Tao \cite{MR2018661} and global existence in $H^{-3/4}(\R)$ was proved independently by Guo \cite{MR2531556} and Kishimoto \cite{MR2501679}.
-The last author used modified energies to establish local in time apriori bounds in $H^s(\R)$ for $ s \ge -\frac45$ \cite{MR3292346}.
-Buckmaster and the second author \cite{MR3400442} and later Killip, Visan and Zhang \cite{MR3820439} and the second author and Tataru \cite{MR3874652} proved uniform in time apriori estimates in $H^{-1}$.
+Well-posedness for the KdV equation itself has been an active and stimulating area for the last three decades.
+Well-posedness results on $H^s$ spaces have been proven by Kato~\cite{MR535697} (local in $H^s(\R)$, $ s >3/2$ and global in $H^2(\R)$) by energy methods.
+Bourgain~\cite{MR1215780} introduced the $X^{s,b}$ space and showed global well-posedness in $L^2(\R)$ and $L^2(\mathbb{S})$.
+Zhou~\cite{Zhou} proved uniqueness of weak solutions in $L^2(\mathbb{R})$.
+Kenig, Ponce and Vega~\cite{MR1329387} proved sharp bilinear estimate in $X^{s,b}$ space and thus showed local well-posedness of KdV in $H^{s}(\R), s>-\frac34$ and $H^s(\mathbb{S}), s>-\frac12$.
+The results were extended to global well-posedness by Colliander, Keel, Staffilani, Takaoka and Tao~\cite{MR1969209}, via the construction of almost conserved quantities.
+The local existence in $H^{-\frac34}(\R)$ was shown by Christ, Colliander, Tao~\cite{MR2018661}, and global existence in $H^{-3/4}(\R)$ was proved independently by Guo~\cite{MR2531556} and Kishimoto~\cite{MR2501679}.
+Liu~\cite{MR3292346} used modified energies to establish local in time apriori bounds in $H^s(\R)$ for $ s \ge -\frac45$.
+Buckmaster and Koch~\cite{MR3400442} and later Killip, Visan and Zhang~\cite{MR3820439} and Koch and Tataru~\cite{MR3874652} proved uniform in time apriori estimates in $H^{-1}$.
 The apriori estimates remain true for all higher flows.
 The estimates in \cite{MR3400442} are strong enough to construct weak solutions (which was done in \cite{MR3400442} for KdV in the nonperiodic case, with a weaker notion of weak solution through a compactness argument).
-Finally Killip and Visan \cite{MR3990604} proved global wellposedness for initial data in $H^{-1}(\R)$ and $H^{-1}(\mathbb{S})$, in the sense that the solution map extends uniquely from Schwartz space to a jointly continuous flow map $\Phi: \R\times H^{-1}\rightarrow H^{-1}$.
-This also provides a new proof of the wellposedness in the periodic case, which was first shown by Kappeler and Topalov \cite{MR2267286}.
+Finally, Killip and Visan~\cite{MR3990604} proved global well-posedness for initial data in $H^{-1}(\R)$ and $H^{-1}(\mathbb{S})$, in the sense that the solution map extends uniquely from Schwartz space to a jointly continuous flow map $\Phi: \R\times H^{-1}\rightarrow H^{-1}$.
+This also provides a new proof of the well-posedness in the periodic case, which was first shown by Kappeler and Topalov~\cite{MR2267286}.
 The results in $H^{-1}$ are sharp since Molinet~\cite{MR2830706, MR2927357} showed that the solution map can not be continuously extended to $H^s, s<-1$ in both periodic and nonperiodic case.